m0wer/memento/docs/computer_science/hardware/t14_amd_gen1.md

 Then, I unplugged the battery and the BIOS button battery and replugged them again.
 I checked that it worked properly before putting back the bottom case.

+But then, I've learned that Thinkpads with a non-removable battery generally have a "emergency-reset hole", which I could have just pressed instead of opening the laptop xD There is more information about it in the [T14 Gen 1 and P14s Gen 1 Hardware Maintenance Manual](https://download.lenovo.com/pccbbs/mobiles_pdf/t14_gen1_p14s_gen1_hmm_en.pdf).